The Movie Cricket

 What brings the movie to that top tier are the raw honesty of the script, by Fingscheidt and Amy Liptrot — on whose memoir it’s based — and the full-tilt fearlessness that actor Saoirse Ronan applies to the central role.

 Ronan’s character, Rona, has been in London for several years, in a life of rave parties and constant drinking — and, as the movie jumps forward and backward in her timeline, we see the toll that all this drinking has had on her health, her physical safety, her romantic life, and her overall happiness.
-(Fingscheidt uses a clever visual device to help viewers keep the threads of Rona’s timeline straight: The changes in her hair color, from aquamarine to faced blue-on-blonde.)
+(Fingscheidt uses a clever visual device to help viewers keep the threads of Rona’s timeline straight: The changes in her hair color, from aquamarine to faded blue-on-blonde.)

 Months into sobriety, Rona moves home to the Orkney Islands off the coast of Scotland.
 That’s where her mother (Saskia Reeves) lives in their house on the family farm, while her father (Stephen Dillane) lives separately in a caravan on the property.
 As the story unfolds, we learn about Mom’s late-in-life conversion to evangelical Christianity and Dad’s recurring bouts of manic depression — and their effect on Rona growing up.